sherr3h/FLASS-fina4350.io/_posts/2022-12-09-Wordle-Finder-Python-Widget.md

 display(sub)
 ```

 As you get more information, click the update button to narrow down candidate words.
-Bu the way, I find that a good starting word is very important for Wordle.
-What's your starting word? :)

 ![WordleWidget](/img/WordleFinder.png)

+### About Wordle strategy
+I like to play with the hard mode (i.e. any revealed hints must be used in subsequent guesses).
+My strategy is to try out every vowel and the most frequent  consonants in my first two guesses (if only I can come up with such words).
+I also find that a good starting word is very important.
+Without this widget, the mode of my guess distribution is 4 guesses to get the correct answer.
+With this widget I can find the correct word within 3 guesses more often.
+By the way, what's your starting word?